 An undergraduate degree from a university in Canada, whose instruction was provided in English.

-A minimum grade of 60% in BIOL 11 or an equivalent Advanced Level ABE Biology course, or Biology 12 or an equivalent.
+A minimum grade of 60% in BIOL 11, Life Sciences 11, or an equivalent Advanced Level ABE Biology course, or Biology 12, Anatomy and Physiology 12, or an equivalent.
 The Biology course must include a human anatomy and physiology component.

 For applicants who have completed their Biology courses in B.C. (at the senior secondary level or through ABE), Biology 12 is required.
 B.C.
 Biology 11 does not include a human anatomy and physiology component.